KDE/sink/docs/clientapi.md

 * granularity for data retrieval (email property, or individual subject, date, ...)
 * queriable properties for filtering and sorting (sender, id, ...)

-The purpose of these domain types is strictly to be the interface and the types are not meant to be used by applications directly, or to be restricted by any other specifications (such as ical).
+The purpose of these domain types is strictly to be the interface and the types are not necessarily meant to be used by applications directly, or to be restricted by any other specifications (such as ical).
 By nature these types will be part of the evolving interface, and will need to be adjusted for every new property that an application must understand.

 ## Store Facade
 The store is always accessed through a store specific facade, which hides: